 The initial step in getting ready for the first meeting is a self-assessment to determine what you have to provide an employer.
 It’s imperative to develop a complete inventory of relevant skills, experience, accomplishments, education, certificates, and personal attributes.
 Use the list you prepared to market yourself to employers during the interview process.

 This interview preparation step is more important than you may think.
-If you have completed this step you will be able to tailor your interview responses to meet the needs of the company.
+If you have completed this step, you will be able to tailor your interview responses to meet the company’s needs.

 Know Your Resume Inside and Out

-In establishing this inventory list, it’s best to look at your crisp, targeted, and accomplishment-based resume.
+It’s best to look at your crisp, targeted, and accomplishment-based resume in establishing this inventory list.
 Remember all your interview answers must coincide with your resume, cover letter, and LinkedIn profile —know what these documents include inside and out.

 Go through each item on the list, and ask yourself: